destinygg/destinypositions/docs/politics.md

 For example, I am against [California's "woman quota" for corporate boards](https://www.washingtonpost.com/business/2019/11/14/this-state-requires-company-boards-include-women-new-lawsuit-says-thats-unconstitutional/), because it seems like it is going too far.

 Also see the section on [diversity](#diversity).

+## Systemic Racism

+[Systemic racism](https://en.wikipedia.org/wiki/Institutional_racism) is racism embedded into a system.
+The interesting thing about systemic racism is that no-one in the system is necessarily to blame.
+For example, say that the hypothetical police force of Oceania was systemically racist - it had a computer system that was programmed to assign more police drivebys to black neighborhoods than white neighborhoods.
+In this system, it is possible that **every single policeman and policewomen** in the entire force is a black-loving certified anti-racist.
+But the police force would still be racist.

+We have pretty strong evidence of that in the United States, there are some lingering forms of systemic racism.
+For example, by [looking at graphs of where redlining existed](https://www.npr.org/sections/thetwo-way/2016/10/19/498536077/interactive-redlining-map-zooms-in-on-americas-history-of-discrimination), we can see that the effects of redlining do affect current outcomes (in a statistical, on-average way).

+Just like in Oceania, this doesn't necessarily mean that ordinary people are to blame.
+Of course, there are racist people in the country somewhere in charge of bank loans or city planning - but, for the most part, I think that we have that sorted out.
+We need to focus on the more complicated problems.

+I think that systemic racist clearly exists (in some forms).
+I don't have a strong opinion on the best policies to address it.

+Also see the section on [reparations](#reparations).

+## Reparations

+After the civil war, [former slaves were promised 40 acres and a mule](https://www.pbs.org/wnet/african-americans-many-rivers-to-cross/history/the-truth-behind-40-acres-and-a-mule/) by William T. Sherman.
+This was approved by President Lincoln.
+Later, the federal government renegged on this promise, which seems pretty unfair.

+There are many different reasons for wanting reparations, but I think that the best one is purely for the purposes of (finally) fuffilling a debt that was promised.

+Logistically, implementing reparations would be difficult.
+I acknowledge that reparations are probably not politically feasiable.

 ## Voting